Dinma003/alx-low_level_programming/0x00-hello_world/README.md

 6. Write a C program that prints the size of various types on the computer it is compiled and run on.

-7. (100 - intel) Write a script that generates the assembly code(Intel syntax) of a C code and save it in output file.